esallychang/modified_DGE_workshop/lessons/05a_hypothesis_testing.md

 ### Likelihood ratio test (LRT)

 DESeq2 also offers the Likelihood Ratio Test (LRT) as an alternative **hypothesis test for when we are comparing more than two sample classes**.
-Rather than evaluating whether a gene's expression is up- or down-regulated in one class compared to another, the LRT **identifies genes that are changing in expresssion in any direction across the different sample classes**.
+Rather than evaluating whether a gene's expression is up- or down-regulated in one class compared to another, the LRT **identifies genes that are changing in expression in any direction across the different sample classes**.

 *How does this compare to the Wald test?*